wguo3773/MCMC-dense-subgraph/README.md

 - Number of iterations to locate the densest subgraph
 - Percentage of successful clique identification after 10,000 iterations
 - Computation time
 ![image](https://github.com/user-attachments/assets/9631ae91-3de0-4972-969c-a020dc40d9e4)

-Conclusion
-The promising performance of the SAA algorithm offers a robust tool for dissecting complex systems